IFixit: Reception

+In 2014, iFixit gave away 15,000 free liberation kits, created specifically for opening iPhones.
+Scott Dingle, a staff member at iFixit, wrote an article about the giveaway, explaining how they are fighting against Apple's corrupt practices and regaining their rights to repair.
+Scott Dingle made an interesting statement about iFixit's relationship with Apple;"We're not necessarily actively anti-Apple or anti-‘the Man,' it's more like, we train other people to do it themselves."In April 2019, it was revealed that some Oculus Quest and Oculus Rift S devices contain a physical Easter egg reading "Hi iFixit!
+We See You!", demonstrating that device manufacturers are aware of iFixit.

 In September 2015, Apple removed the iFixit app from the App Store in reaction to the company's publication of a tear-down of a developer pre-release version of the Apple TV (4th generation) obtained under Apple's Developer Program violating a signed Non-Disclosure Agreement, and accordingly, their developer account was suspended.
 In response, iFixit says it has worked on improving its mobile site for users to access its services through a mobile browser.

-In April 2019, it was revealed that some Oculus Quest and Oculus Rift S devices contain a physical Easter egg reading "Hi iFixit!
-We See You!", demonstrating that device manufacturers are aware of iFixit.

-In March 2022 Samsung announced that they would be collaborating with iFixit to provide a self-repair program and parts store for a range of their electronic devices.
+In March 2022, Samsung announced that they would be collaborating with iFixit to provide a self-repair program and parts store for a range of their electronic devices. iFixit ended their collaboration with Samsung in May 2024, with co-founder Kyle Wiens saying "Samsung does not seem interested in enabling repair at scale."

-In April 2022 Google announced that they would be partnering with iFixit to provide replacement parts for their Pixel series of smartphones.
+In April 2022, Google announced that they would be partnering with iFixit to provide replacement parts for their Pixel series of smartphones.

+In December 2024, Microsoft and its sub-company, Xbox, partnered with iFixit to provide guides and parts to its users. iFixit now sells and offers guides for Xbox Series X|S consoles and some Microsoft Surface devices.